-Prices for the e-UP! start at just over £20,000 once the government grant has been deducted.
-There's only one trim level, but there's a reasonable selection of optional colours and trims to make your Up more personal.
-That price makes it one of the cheapest EVs you can buy, although buyers used to £10,000 prices tags on petrol-powered cars of this size will wince a little.
+Prices for the e-UP! now start at just over £24,000 once the government grant has been deducted.
+There's only one trim level, but there's a reasonable selection of optional colours and trims to make your Up! more personal.
+That price makes it one of the cheapest EVs you can buy, although buyers used to £10,000 price tags on petrol-powered cars of this size will wince a little.

 Very few of those buyers will actually walk into a dealer and write a cheque for the full amount though – most e-UP!s will be bought using some sort of finance, and that’s where the price starts to make a lot more sense.
 Take the total cost of ownership into account, including fuel, tax and servicing, and the finance payment on an e-UP! might work out cheaper than a petrol version.

 There can be few cheaper ways to get around than in an electric city car like the UP!.
 A full charge at home will cost about £5, or less if you use a smart meter to top up on a cheaper night time rate.
 That should get you about 150 miles, which works out less than 3p per mile.
 Even if you were getting 50mpg from a petrol car the fuel cost alone would be four times that.